launchflow/launchflow/docs/src/app/docs/get-started/svelte/page.md

 ---
-title: Svelte with LaunchFlow
+title: Deploy Svelte with LaunchFlow
 svelte:
   metadata:
-    title: Svelte with LaunchFlow
+    title: Deploy Svelte with LaunchFlow
     description: Deploy Svelte to AWS / GCP with LaunchFlow
 ---